-Are you old enough to remember the original Holly Hobby?
-Today’s vintage pattern on the discussion table is a Holly Hobby doll and clothes (Simplicity #6006) pattern which is marked with a copyright from 1973.
-In the comments, feel free to write your memories of Holly Hobby.
+Are you old enough to remember the original Holly Hobbie?
+Today’s vintage pattern on the discussion table is a Holly Hobbie doll and clothes (Simplicity #6006) pattern which is marked with a copyright from 1973.
+In the comments, feel free to write your memories of Holly Hobbie.

-Or, if you’re a fan of the new Holly Hobby show on Hulu, leave a comment on that topic as well.
+Or, if you’re a fan of the new Holly Hobbie show on Hulu, leave a comment on that topic as well.

 But what do I mean by that?
 Before I design a new pattern, a lot of times I’ll go look at the pattern shapes used to make similar garments.
 Take a look at the image of the back of this pattern, below, noting the area I’ve circled in green: